raspberrypilearning/memory/en/step_3.md

 Let's create a random sequence of colours.

 + Create a list called `sequence`{:class="blockdata"}.
+We will use this list to store the sequence of colours the player has to remember.
 Only the character sprite needs to see the list, so you can select 'For this sprite only'.

 [[[generic-scratch-make-list]]]